Who else agrees that one pot dishes are the best? The less dishes the better, which is why one pot recipes are my favorite.

 Our schedules have been getting busier and busier, and some nights there’s very little time to cook.
-That’s another reason I appreciate one pot meals.
-They’re also usually quick to make, just like this one.
+That’s another reason I appreciate one pot pasta recipes.
+They’re usually quick to make, just like this one.

 WHAT YOU NEED

-- Ground turkey or beef – I used extra lean ground turkey.
+• Ground turkey or beef – I use extra lean ground turkey, but you could use beef too.

-- 14.5 ounce can of diced tomatoes – I love fire-roasted ones in this, but regular diced tomatoes work just as well.
+• Diced tomatoes – I love fire-roasted ones in this, but regular diced tomatoes are fine too.

 Seasonings: